zj6882917/aakinshin.net/en/_posts/dotnet/invaliddataexception-in-getprocesses.md

 }
 ```

-It seems that all the exception should be caught.
+It seems that all exceptions should be caught.
-However, *sometimes* I had the following exception on Linux with `dotnet cli-1.0.0-preview2`:
+However, *sometimes*, I had the following exception on Linux with `dotnet cli-1.0.0-preview2`:

 ```
 $ dotnet run